Scientific studies show how vital dark skies are to the health of our ecology.

 Measuring and Protecting Our Dark Skies

 The Bortle Scale has nine levels, each representing a specific degree of the sky’s brightness.
-Class 1 on this scale designates the darkest sky found on Earth, and Class 9 represents the brilliant, intrusive glow of light-polluted skies typically associated with industrial, commercial, and urban areas.
+Class 1 on this scale designates the darkest sky found on Earth, and Class 9 represents the most intrusive glow of light-polluted skies typically associated with industrial, commercial, and urban areas.

 The Dark Sky Association was founded in 1988.

-The organization is responsible for certifying 170 sites around the world in an effort to conserve and protect parks, communities, and other places unpolluted by light.
+The organization is responsible for certifying 170 sites around the world to conserve and protect parks, communities, and other places unpolluted by light.
 According to darksky.org, “There are now over 160,000 square kilometers of protected land and night skies in 22 countries on six continents, and the list grows yearly as new places achieve certification.”
 World Atlas states, “These areas exist in categories such as communities, reserves, and parks at least 700 km, extensive and accessible, reserves, and sanctuaries that are remote, hard to access, and necessary to protect specific environments.”
-The importance of dark skies at night is becoming more relevant and publicized as light pollution encroaches and increases from industry and urbanization.
+The importance of dark skies at night is becoming more relevant and publicized, as light pollution encroaches and increases from industry and urbanization.

 During our dark sky experience at Cherry Springs, visitors are held to strict restrictions to preserve the park’s darkness.